ShiMiaohui0426/ShiMiaohui0426.github.io/_pages/cv.md

 Education
 ======
-* B.S. in MSE, Huazhong University of Science and technology, 2017-2021
+* B.S. in Mechanical Science & Engineering, Huazhong University of Science and technology, 2017-2021
-* M.S. in 総合機械工学専攻, Waseda University, 2022-2024
+* M.S. in Mechanical Engineering, Waseda University, 2022-2024